nata332/SQEDemoChallengeUI/README.md

 Please, find on the second tab of the same file

 #### Things For Improvement
-1. Show 'Toppings 1' and 'Toppings 2' drop-downs only pizza with 1 or 2 toppings is selected
+1. Show 'Toppings 1' and 'Toppings 2' drop-downs only when pizza with 1 or 2 toppings is selected
 2. Rename drop-down lists from 'Pizza 1', 'Toppings 1', 'Toppings2' to smth. more representative, e.g. 'Pizza Type', 'First Topping', 'Second Topping'
 3. Make 'Quantity' field a drop-down list in order to limit the number of available options
 4. Re-text successful message "TOTAL: 6.75 Small 6 Slices - no toppings" to make it more clear, e.g. "TOTAL: $6.75 ORDER DETAILS: Small 6 Slices - no toppings QUANTITY: 1"